yegor256/blog/_posts/2021/feb/2021-02-10-dataization.md

 Now the most interesting part, which we call _dataization_.
 It's a process of turning an object into data.
-The data is something that doesn't have any child objects and is the simplest element of the computing platform, where EOLANG software is being compiled.
+The data is something that doesn't have any child objects and is the simplest element of the computing platform, where EO software is being compiled.
 You may think that in the example above `42` and `"US"` are data.
 They are not.
 They are also objects and we can write this, for example: